ptgm/bifurcation/README.md

 This work is a follow-up of [functionhood](https://github.com/ptgm/functionhood), with Claudine Chaouiya and José Cury, where a procedure is proposed to compute the local neighborhood of a given monotone Boolean function.

+The current implementation is described in the paper _Abou-Jaoudé and Monteiro, Journal of Theoretical Biology, submitted_ Note that the implementation accounts only for Property 2 of the paper.
+In the future, we will address Property 3.

 How to use it?
 --------------